Leo-Cidades/M68HC11-Colorizer/README.md

 1. Open the file.
 2. Click the language selector in the bottom-right corner.
 3. Select **M68HC11**.

+Note: To make the comments change color, add ';' in front of them.

 ## What it highlights